blaequayle-zz/Springboard-Capstone/README.md

-### Capstone Project: Temporal and Spatial Analysis of Street Crime in Inner London
+### Springboard Capstone Project: Temporal and Spatial Analysis of Street Crime in Inner London

 This repository contains the documentation and code for my Capstone project undertaken as part of Springboard's Foundation of Data Science course between April and July 2017 with support from my mentor Dhiraj Khanna.